|

 CFA Aby breeders did their level best to discourage me and keep

+me out of their little closed society, but I didnt.
 In the summer of 1993 I found myself at the TICA Northeast Regional,

 showing Bo the Blue Aby Homeless Dude, who was just barely holding